Zirakpur: Another FIR registered against promoters of GBP group for cheating

 “At least 70 people had taken home loans from banks and paid the money to the investors.
 But the promoters of the company fled after taking the money.
 The construction of the project was also stopped midway,” Sethi alleged in his complaint.

 Acting on the complaint, police registered a case under sections 420 (cheating) and 406 (criminal breach of trust), and 120-B (criminal conspiracy) of the Indian Penal Code (IPC).
-The company’s developers — Satish Gupta, Raman Gupta, and Pardeep Gupta — were named as the accused in the case.
+The company’s developers — Satish Gupta, Raman Gupta, and Pardeep Gupta — were named as accused.

 The promoters of GBP group had allegedly fled the country after leaving multiple projects midway, leaving hundreds of investors in the lurch.